jfcloutier/karma_system/design_notes/building plans.md

 A CA's abstract experience integrates multiple observations (predicted experiences in the CA's umwelt), either within the bounds of the current timeframe (`count`, and `more` experiences) or of past *and* current timeframes (`trend` and `unchanged` experiences).

 The observed umwelt experiences involved in the composition of an abstract experience constitute the evidence for that experience.
-To impact an abstract experience it holds, a CA directs its umwelt to impact experiences from which the held experience is derived and perhaps also to initiate new experiences.
+To impact an abstract experience it holds, a CA directs its umwelt to impact experiences from which the held experience is derived and perhaps also to create new experiences.

 Since observations by the CA are experiences held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running motors etc.